aidamo1824/DesignPR/README.md

 # DesignPR

-DesignPR is a user-friendly application for primer design with parameter optimization, enabling high-throughput primer generation and optimization for methods like IVA.
+DesignPR is a user-friendly application for primer design with parameter optimization, enabling high-throughput primer generation and optimization for molecular cloning methods like IVA.

 ## Features